“It brings me joy to make sure that I can get families through the tough periods. Knowing that I’ve made a difference.”

 Dr Robert Lim

 Dr Robert Lim is a graduate of both the University of St Andrews and University of Edinburgh where he obtained his medical degree (MBChB).
 He then moved to New York where he completed his postgraduate training in Internal Medicine followed by Haematology and Medical Oncology at The New York Hospital – Cornell University Medical College and Memorial Sloan Kettering Cancer Center.
 In addition to his American Board certifications in Internal Medicine, Medical Oncology and Haematology, Dr Lim is also a Fellow of the Royal College of Physicians in Edinburgh.
-After returning to Singapore in 1998, he has developed special clinical interest in gastrointestinal, liver and pancreatic cancers.
+After returning to Singapore in 1998, he has developed special clinical interest in biliary tract cancer, colorectal cancer, esophageal cancer, gastric cancer, liver cancer and pancreatic cancer and accepts referrals for all cancer types.

 Besides his skills in clinical care, he has co-authored several pivotal major studies in colon cancer and pancreatic cancer that have influenced clinical practice.
 From 2005 to 2011, he was the Head of the Department of Haematology-Oncology at the National University Cancer Institute, Singapore (NCIS).
 In particular, the focus in developing new drug treatments and enhancing the understanding of the unique problem for Asians with cancer has helped many patients and their families.